al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-business.md

 ---
-layout: post

 title: Data in a Business
 category: data
 tags:
   - data
-intro: "The data analyst role inside a business."
+excerpt: "The data analyst role inside a business."
 ---

 ## The Essential Questions